-The Canadian research institute Precedence Research predicts growth of 8.25% for the sector until 2030.
+The Canadian research institute Precedence Research predicts that the industry will grow by 8.25 % by 2030.
 And according to Deloitte's Global Health Care Outlook 2023, 80 million health care workers will be needed worldwide by 2030 – 18 million of them in developing countries.

 A steadily growing industry with challenges

-The industry's strong growth is mainly related to the increased use of technologically advanced devices and artificial intelligence, as these can make work easier and faster in the long term.
+The strong growth of the industry is mainly related to the increased use of technologically sophisticated devices and artificial intelligence, as these can facilitate and speed up work in the long term.

 The COVID-19 pandemic posed a major challenge to the industry and drove issues such as digitalisation and sustainability.
 Another issue that does not stop at the health sector in particular is equality.
 Changing social, economic and environmental circumstances mean that healthcare needs to be rethought.

-Tips for recruiting in the life science sector
+Tips for recruiting in the life science industry

 We give you an outlook on how you can manage to retain employees: